programspeaker/validate_field/README.rst

 Validate Field
 =======================

 This is a project that is used to validate fields which is empty or it contain accurate values.
-Before touching the database we can check and raise appropriate error message if any mistmatch on it.
+Before touching the database we can check and raise appropriate error message if any mistmatch on it, else return True.

 .. code-block:: bash